-The Chinese Department provides students with exposure to the language, literature, and culture of China.
-Seven levels of Chinese language courses, with a balanced emphasis on listening, reading, writing, and speaking, set a good foundation.
-Students may study abroad in China or take part in other forms of advanced study to master the language used by one-quarter of the world’s population.
-Literature (in English translation) and culture courses acquaint students with the Chinese literary works and their social/political/cultural texts and contexts, facilitate their enjoyment of literature in general, and enhance their capability to understand the meaning of Chinese literary and cultural expressions, as well as traditional and contemporary Chinese society.
+The Chinese program provides students with exposure to the language, literature, and culture of China.
+The multiple levels of Chinese language courses offer a balanced emphasis on listening, reading, writing, and speaking, establishing a good foundation for ongoing language study.
+Students may study abroad in China or take part in other forms of advanced study to continue developing their language skills.
+Chinese Studies courses (in English) acquaint students with Chinese literary works and their social, political, and cultural contexts.

 Requirements for the Minor in Chinese

-The Chinese Department is also an essential part of the East Asian studies program.
-Students may major in International and Area Studies with a focus on East Asia or major in East Asian Studies.
+The Chinese program is also an essential part of the East Asian Studies program, and contributes to the International and Area Studies program as well.
+Students may major in East Asian Studies or in International and Area Studies with a focus on East Asia.
 Interested students should consult with the director of East Asian Studies.
 See catalog listings for East Asian Studies or International and Area Studies for requirements for these majors.